-For months, the purchasing power tops the list of priorities of the French in the polls and this trend is obviously not about to be reversed.
-Purchasing power could experience its second biggest drop this year in thirty years since the great fiscal shock of 2012-2013, if we are to believe the economic forecasts for France in 2022 published this Thursday by the Observatory.
+For months, the purchasing power tops the list of priorities of the French in the polls and this trend is obviously not regarding to be reversed.
+Purchasing power might experience its second biggest drop this year in thirty years since the great fiscal shock of 2012-2013, if we are to believe the economic forecasts for France in 2022 published this Thursday by the Observatory.
 French Economic Conjunctures (OFCE).

 Thus the OFCE expects this indicator “to contract by an average of 0.8% for French households, despite the measures taken by the government, including the recently announced 4% pension increase says economist Mathieu Plane, who led the research center’s study.
 Since 1990, only during the years 2012-2013 – with the fiscal shocks carried out under Nicolas Sarkozy and then François Hollande – has the decline been greater, greater than 1%.
 During the health crisis, the “whatever the cost” had anesthetized the effects of the sudden cessation of activity.